The following snakes have been photographed and identified on our Estate. As we find more species, these will be added.

 Breeding habits: Viviparous and birth is given late summer to between 20-40 offspring.
 However there is written record of the birth of 80 offspring!
 The young (between 15-20cm in length) is born in a type of membrane sack from which they break free soon after birth.
 Males will sometimes go in combat during breeding season.
 The female gives off a pheromone which attracts the male and more than one male can follow a female.

-Danger to the human race: Because of its camouflage, this moody snake with long poison teeth (up to 18mm) and a strong poison is often seen as the most dangerous snake in Africa.
+Danger to the human race: Because of its camouflage, this moody snake with long fangs (up to 18mm) and a strong venom is often seen as the most dangerous snake in Africa.
 The Puff Adder is responsible for most snake bites to human beings in Southern Africa.

 All photos by Garfield Krige, taken on his own plot (129), except for the ones of the Bibron’s Blind Snake, which were taken at Plot 136